hananshafi/vits-for-small-scale-datasets/README.md

 ####  3. Qualitative results - Attention to salient regions
-Our proposed self-supervised training is able to capture the shape of the salient objects efficiently with minimal or no attention to the background on unseen test-set. samples without any supervision.
+Our proposed self-supervised training is able to capture the shape of the salient objects efficiently with minimal or no attention to the background on unseen test-set samples without any supervision.

 <!-- <img src="assets/atten_maps_paper.png" height="250" width="275"> -->